helgoboss/helgobox/doc/user-guide.md

   increments/decrements instead of absolute values, e.g. jog wheels.
 When you enable this checkbox, ReaLearn will treat each received *1* value as an increment and *0* value a decrement.

+##### Category "REAPER"

+###### MIDI device changes

+This source emits a value of 100% whenever any MIDI device is connected and 0% whenever any MIDI device is disconnected.
+You can map this to the REAPER action "Reset all MIDI devices" to achieve true plug and play of MIDI devices (provided the corresponding device has been enabled at least once in REAPER's MIDI device preferences).

 ##### Category "Virtual"

 As pointed out before, *virtual* sources exist in order to decouple your mappings from the actual